 In this list, I will be with you for a tour of the best, engaging, and the most effective Facebook marketing strategies for businesses that anyone can do.
 So, let’s start rocking and rolling!

 1. Leverage the Existing Traffic to Your Site

 Remember that it is advisable to have a website for every business since it will function as your sales transaction hub or storefront where people buy your products or learn more about your services.

 You can easily leverage the existing traffic on your site by putting social media icons that can be seen and clicked, which are direct links to your Facebook page and any other social media account pages you have.
 Refer to the picture below as an example.

 Hot Facebook Marketing Tip:

-Most websites put their social media icons above their home page or header since it is the area where these icons could be easily seen; thus, this move provides better click-through rate (CTR) placements.
+Most websites put their social media icons on their homepage or header since it is the area where these icons could be easily seen; thus, this move provides better click-through rate (CTR) placements.